 C.P.
 Company is a brand for the expressive individual, through its carefully crafted goggle jackets, logo t-shirts and pioneering zip up sweatshirts.
 Generating an almost cult-like following, the brand continues to deliver standout pieces every season, focusing on the goggle and famous CP lens which appears on the arm of many of their quality products.

-Instantly recognisable through its iconic branding, C.P.
-Company draws inspiration through military styling and the functionality of its technological garments.
-Mix revolutionary dyeing techniques and extensive fabrication research and you have a brand that is continuing to stretch the jackets and outerwear landscape.
+Instantly recognisable through its iconic branding, the brand draws inspiration through military styling and the functionality of its technological garments.
+Mixing revolutionary garment dyeing techniques and extensive micro fleece fabric research, CP menswear is continuing to stretch the jacket and outerwear landscape.
 Find your new favourite item - shop the latest clothing now.

-Garment dyeing is an integral process at C.P.
-Company.
-Although dyeing is a thousand-year-old technique, garment dyeing is a fairly modern concept that, before the brand was established, wasn’t an important part of the fashion industry.
+The famous garment dyeing technique is an integral process at the CP labs.
+Although dyeing is a thousand-year-old science, garment dyeing is a fairly modern concept that, before the brand was established, wasn’t an important part of the fashion industry.

 Massimo Osti began experimenting with the process during the 1970s and after years of research and prototyping work, he became the first designer to dye a finished garment in a single bath of colour constructed from multiple fabrics and fibre types.

-40 years on and C.P.
-Company still has a love for garment dyeing and is something they continue to perfect season after season.
+40 years on and the label still has a love for garment dyeing and is something they continue to perfect season after season.
 Throughout the process, nuances of colour are applied to white or raw un-coloured fabric as a final manufacturing step, enhancing the material characteristics of the fabric as well as giving it a chromatic depth and intensity that would not be attainable with pre-dyed fabric.
 EQVVS is proud to offer an expansive list of designer CP menswear products.
 Read the full designers history in the CP Company Brand Guide on our blog now.